gary-archer/oauth.websample.final/README.md

 - User: `guestuser@mycompany.com`
 - Password: `GuestPassword1`

-You can then test all lifecycle operations, including token refresh, multi tab browsing and logout.
+You can then test all lifecycle operations, including token refresh, multi tab browsing and logout

 ## OAuth Security